-- b.
+b.
 Self-initiation after receipt of notice of non-renewal of appointment: If a faculty member who has received notice of non-renewal of his or her faculty appointment wishes to initiate formal consideration of his or her promotion and/or tenure, the request in writing to the department chair (or to the dean in a school where there is no departmental structure) must be made within four weeks of receipt of the notice of non-renewal.
 The requested review process shall begin within six weeks of the request within the academic year, and shall be carried out in accordance with Sections I, I, 1 and I, 2.
 Such requests shall have no effect on the terms of the original notice of non-renewal.
-A decision to award tenure, if approved by higher final review pursuant to Section I, J, 1, shall nullify the notice of non-renewal of appointment.
-A decision to grant promotion without award of tenure shall have no effect on the notice of non-renewal.
-This procedure of self-initiation may not be used if the notice of non-renewal is the result of a denial of tenure after a mandatory tenure review. - 6.
-All information kept on file by a department or school which is pertinent to consideration of a faculty appointment, promotion, or tenure award shall be made accessible to those faculty members responsible for the recommendation. - 7.
+A decision to award tenure, if approved by higher final review pursuant to Section I, J, 1, shall nullify the notice of non-renewal.
+This procedure of self-initiation may not be used if the notice of non-renewal is the result of a denial of tenure after a mandatory tenure review.

+- 6. All information kept on file by a department or school which is pertinent to consideration of a faculty appointment, promotion, or tenure award shall be made accessible to those faculty members responsible for the recommendation. - 7.
 Following consideration of a faculty member for promotion or tenure by a department (or special committee) or constituent faculty, the candidate shall be notified, in writing, by the chair of the department (or special committee) of the outcome of the department-level review, if applicable, and by the dean of the outcome of the review at the level of the constituent faculty.
 Such notification(s) shall be provided within two weeks of the respective recommendation.
-In the case of a nonaffirmative recommendation by the Office of the President, the candidate shall have the right to request that the Office of the Provost, in communication with the dean of the constituent faculty, determine and then exercise the best means to provide constructive feedback to the candidate without compromising the confidentiality of any internal or external reviewers.
+In the case of a non-affirmative recommendation by the Office of the President, the candidate shall have the right to request that the Office of the Provost, in communication with the dean of the constituent faculty, determine and then exercise the best means to provide constructive feedback to the candidate without compromising the confidentiality of any internal or external reviewers.